 Day 29Departure for Int’l flight to home

-All of our trekking peaks climbing trips are accessible to experienced trekkers and those who have done some climbing trips in European mountains in order to take another challenge on the Himalaya's Mountains.
-This trip will be helpful if you want to gain some knowledge about the mountaineering and have future plan to climb BIG Mountains.
+All of our trekking peaks climbing trips are accessible to experienced trekkers and those who have done some climbing trips in European mountains in order to take another challenge on the Himalayas Mountains.
+This trip will be helpful if you want to gain some knowledge about mountaineering and have a future plan to climb BIG Mountains.

 Dream Himalaya is an awesome outfitter!
 The Guides, Porters, and Dawa are trustworthy and easy to talk to...
 It's these kind people that makes your trip hassle and worry free.
 Highly recommend!

 The EBC trek is incredible and highly recommended with stunning scenery and good people.
 DHA's guides and porters are great and took very good care of us.
 If you are looking for a great trek in the Himalaya's then this one is for you!

 Patrick & Geoff - Basecamp 2019 Dawa Sherpa and his team were exceptional in their care and aid of out Basecamp trek for 2019.
 It was an amazing experience not only to see and feel the mountains but also to speak to his crew and learn about the region and trekking/mountaineering in general.
 They were always ready to help whenever we needed.
 We will certainly be coming back to Nepal and the Himalayas again.
 Most definitely through Dream Himalaya Adventures.
 Patrick Nhim